SalatielSauer/SauerWebUI/README.md

 If you can help with a setup to build on Linux, it would be appreciated.

+## Known Issues
+It won't work if you install it side by side with a P1xbraten installation (reasons I still don't know), so I recommend installing it alongside the vanilla installation.

 ## WUI

 - ### `javascript [ ... ]`